akintewe/Chain-Finance/APP_STORE_REVIEW_NOTES.md

 ## App Tracking Transparency (ATT) Implementation

 ### Location of ATT Permission Request
-The App Tracking Transparency permission request is implemented in the OneSignal service initialization.
+The App Tracking Transparency permission request is implemented to appear BEFORE any other permissions and is GUARANTEED to show on app launch.
 The permission request appears:

-1. **When the app first launches** - Before initializing OneSignal push notifications
+1. **When the app first launches** - ATT prompt appears automatically after UI is ready (1 second delay)
+2. **Implementation**: Centralized ATT manager ensures prompt shows regardless of entry point
+3. **Order of permissions**: ATT permission → Push notification permission (in that order)
-2. **Location in code**: `lib/services/onesignal_service.dart` in the `_requestTrackingPermission()` method
+4. **Location in code**:
+   - Main manager: `lib/services/att_manager.dart`
+   - UI wrapper: `lib/widgets/att_wrapper.dart`
+   - Integrated in: `lib/main.dart` (wraps entire app)
-3. **User experience**: The ATT dialog appears automatically when the app starts, before any tracking data is collected
+5. **User experience**: ATT dialog appears first on ANY screen, then push notification dialog appears only after ATT is handled
+6. **Robustness**: Works for both new users (onboarding) and returning users (dashboard), handles app lifecycle events

 ### What Data We Track
 We only collect tracking data after explicit user permission: